Communicate directly with customers via Skype for Business inside your mobile apps

 Expanding the reach of Skype for Business meetings and voice services in Office 365

-By Zig Serafin as written on blogs.office.com
+By Zig Serafin as written in 2016 on blogs.office.com

 Three months ago, Microsoft launched Skype for Business Cloud PBX, Meeting Broadcast and PSTN services to provide a complete meetings and voice experience in Office 365.
 Already, thousands of Office 365 customers are using these services, and many more are trialing them.
 Today, we’re announcing our first major geographic expansion of these services; new support for hybrid deployments; new, modern meeting room solutions; and improvements to our unified reporting, management and analytics.